 3.4.
 Datasets

 We utilize two publicly available datasets to test the proposed method.
 TCGA-NSCLC is a dataset of 1053 non-small-cell lung cancer H&E WSIs.
-The task is to subtype these biopsies into lung adenocarcinoma (LUAD, n = 541) and squamous cell carcinoma (LUSC, n = 512).
+The task is to subtype these biopsies into LUAD(n = 541) and LUSC (n = 512).
 This dataset serves as a “classification” prototype.
 The second dataset is TUPAC16 [89], which consists of 500 breast cancer H&E WSIs.
 The task is to predict a continuous proliferation score, reflecting the degree of mitotic activity within the tissue.
 This serves as a “regression” prototype.
 All slides are resampled to 20× magnification, regardless of the data source.

 3.5.
 Experimental Design